DAC Discovery: General Information

 Applicable Scenarios

-You may need to discover DACs when you are responsible for the customization of MYOB Advanced in your company, and you need to modify an existing generic inquiry or report to better meet the needs of a particular group of users or all users.
+You may need to discover DACs when you are responsible for the customization of MYOB Acumatica in your company, and you need to modify an existing generic inquiry or report to better meet the needs of a particular group of users or all users.
 Before you start to modify the inquiry or report, you need to find out what DACs store the data that you want to modify.
 For this purpose, you need to inspect the needed UI elements.

 Inspection of UI Elements